 Working in Collaboration with Parents/Carers and Children

 We aim for parents/carers to play a central part in supporting their child at school.
-At Borrow Wood, we understand that no one knows a child better than their parent or carer and we endeavor to consult with parents/carers at every step of supporting their child.
+At Borrow Wood, we understand that no one knows a child better than their parent or carer and we endeavour to consult with parents/carers at every step of supporting their child.

 We value and celebrate each child being able to express their views on all aspects of school life.
 Children with SEND are involved, when age and need appropriate, in the drafting and reviewing of their SEND Support Plans and in offering their pupil views for the Annual Reviews of Educational Health Care Plans.
 With the support of those who know them best, children have created a one-page profile to share their strengths, values and support needs.

 SENCo Details and Contact Information